YottaDB/YDBDoc/ProgGuide/errproc.rst

 When you try to execute this program, the last statement causes an error since the variable C is undefined.
 If $ETRAP="B", YottaDB displays the run-time error message:

 .. parsed-literal::
-   $ mumps -run printsum
+   $ yottadb -run printsum
    %YDB-E-UNDEF, Undefined local variable: C
-   At MUMPS source location GO+1^printsum
+   At yottadb source location GO+1^printsum
    YDB>

 YottaDB informs you of the error (Undefined local variable) and where in the routine the error occurred (GO+1).
 Note that the run-time system displays the YDB> prompt, indicating that the process has entered Direct Mode.
 YottaDB places run time error information in the intrinsic special variables $ECODE and $ZSTATUS.